-- three minutes with the windows open to vent hot air from the passenger compartment.
+- Keep the windows and sun roof closed while the air conditioner is in operation. - After parking in the sun, drive for two or three minutes with the windows open to vent hot air from the passenger compartment.
 Then, close the windows.
-This allows the air conditioner to cool the interior more quickly. - The air conditioner system should be operated for about ten minutes at least once a month.
+This allows the air conditioner to cool the interior more quickly. - The air conditioner system should be operated for approximately ten minutes at least once a month.
 This helps prevent damage to the system due to lack of lubrication. - If the engine coolant temperature gauge exceeds the H (hot) position, turn the air conditioner off.
 See "If your vehicle overheats" in the "In case of emergency" section of this owner's manual for additional information.